 Problems Inherent to Aquaculture

-Although there are a number of ways aquaculture benefits the environment, there are also several concerns regarding its use.
-In many cases, the problems have already taken place and been remediated.
+While there are a number of ways aquaculture benefits the environment, there also are several concerns regarding its use that are important to understand—especially if you are considering becoming involved in the industry.

-The Environment: Like a giant aquarium, land-based fish farms live in tanks containing dirty water that must be changed.
-Depending on the system's set-up, this can result in the discharge of significant amounts of wastewater containing feces, nutrients and chemicals released into the environment.
+Like a giant aquarium, land-based fish farms live in tanks containing dirty water that must be changed.
+Depending on the system's set-up, this can result in the discharge of significant amounts of wastewater containing feces, nutrients, and chemicals released into the environment.
 The release of this matter can result in algae blooms which eventually remove dissolved oxygen in the receiving waterway, or eutrophication.
 A zero oxygen content results in deadly fish kills.

-Additionally, chemicals such as antibiotics and water treatment agents are commonly used in the aquaculture industry and aquaculture systems need to be closed, or wastewater treated prior to discharge.
+Additionally, chemicals such as antibiotics and water treatment agents commonly are used in the aquaculture industry, and aquaculture systems need to be closed, or wastewater treated prior to discharge.

-Disease: Aquaculture operations can spread parasites and disease into the wild.
+Aquaculture operations can spread parasites and disease into the wild.
 Just like commercial chicken coops must be kept clean and are notorious for the spread of disease, farmed fish and shellfish are subject to the same circumstances.
-Also, farmed fish have an increased chance of getting parasites such as sea lice, as opposed to fish that live and breed in their natural environment.
+Also, farmed fish have an increased chance of getting parasites such as sea lice, as opposed to fish that live and breed in their natural environments.

-Farmed fish are also exposed to disease through the use of unprocessed fish used as a food source, as opposed to safer processed fish pellets.
+Farmed fish also are exposed to disease through the use of unprocessed fish used as a food source, as opposed to safer processed fish pellets.

-Escapees: Aquaculture is one of the largest causes for the occurrence of foreign species introduced into new areas, which creates invasive species under the right conditions.
+Aquaculture is one of the largest causes for the occurrence of foreign species introduced into new areas, which creates invasive species under the right conditions.
 Farmed fish can escape from their pens, damaging both the environment and threatening native fish populations.

-As a result, escaped farm fish can compete for food and habitat, displace indigenous species and interfere with the life of wild species.
-They can also carry diseases and parasites that might kill native species.
+As a result, escaped farm fish can compete for food and habitat, displace indigenous species, and interfere with the life of wild species.
+They also can carry diseases and parasites that might kill native species.
 Additionally, escaped farm fish are able to breed with the wild stock which can dilute the natural gene pool and threaten the long-term survival and evolution of wild species.

-Affects of Construction: Both land-based and aquatic wildlife can lose their habitats through the building of aquaculture facilities along coastal property, where clean and natural water can be accessed for its processes.
+Both land-based and aquatic wildlife can lose their habitats through the building of aquaculture facilities along coastal property, where clean and natural water can be accessed for its processes.
 In one famous example, in Asia and Latin America, mangrove forests have been cleared to make space for shrimp farms.